 This article was first published in April 1979 in FIFA News.
 The author was the former press officer for the German Football Association.
 Selected paragraphs have been updated in the interim.
-Here’s the history of soccer:
+Here’s the history of soccer.
+The beautiful game.

 The contemporary history of soccer (football) spans almost 150 years.
 It all began in 1863 in England, when rugby football and association football branched off on their different courses and the world’s first football association was founded – The Football Association in England.
 Both forms of football stemmed from a common root and both have a long and intricately branched ancestral tree.
 Their early history reveals at least half a dozen different games, varying to different degrees and to which the historical development of football is related and has actually been traced back.
 Whether this can be justified in some instances is disputable.

 Nevertheless, the fact remains that playing a ball with the feet has been going on for thousands of years and there is absolutely no reason to believe that it is an aberration of the more “natural” form of playing a ball with the hands.
 On the contrary, apart from the absolute necessity to employ the legs and feet in such a tough bodily tussle for the ball, often without any laws for protection, it was no doubt recognized right at the outset that the art of controlling the ball with the feet was extremely difficult and, as such, it required special technique and talent.